ksarkies/Data-Acquisition/data-processing/README.md

 The program scans the file for start and end time, and extracts a list of record types.
-The user can then request a number of performance measures over a specified time interval:
+The user can then request a number of performance measures over a specified time interval.

-To compile this program, ensure that QT4.8 is installed.
+To compile this program, ensure that QT5 is installed.

 make clean
-qmake-qt4
+qmake
 make

 (c) K. Sarkies 08/08/2017

-TODO

-1. Compile under QT5 or later.